 Because everyone has uniquely individual skin care challenges we will create a customized treatment plan specifically for you and your skin during your initial consultation.
+Microneedling is safe for all skin types, although some conditions may make you not a good candidate for the treatment.
 We will provide you with an estimate of how many treatments you will need along with recommendations for any topical treatments.

 We take great care to diagnose your skin’s condition to ensure the best result for your microneedling treatment and to ensure that it is the right treatment for you.
 You will receive a recommended treatment plan along with detailed information about the procedure and product recommendations for post-procedure skin care at home.

-The microneedling procedure is performed by Jennifer Fick, FNP-C, CANS, a Board Certified Aesthetic Nurse Specialist.
+The microneedling procedure is performed by Jennifer Fick, FNP-C, CANS, a board-certified Aesthetic Nurse Specialist.
 You can read more about Jennifer here, or on her own website.
 Dr. Deschamps-Braly is on hand to consult in more complex cases if necessary.

-After treatment, you will feel a mild “sunburn” sensation that subsides over the next few hours.
+After treatment, you will feel a mild “sunburn” sensation throughout the treatment area that subsides over the next few hours.
 There is cosmetic downtime associated with this procedure, and the duration depends on the type of treatment and your skin’s own tolerance.
 Typically you will experience redness and mild swelling for 24-48 hours after the treatment, followed by some slight peeling.
 You may wear makeup again after 24 hours.
 You can usually return to work and social activities after a few days.

-Because Micro Needling involves very short needles that penetrate only the very superficial layers of skin, recovery time is short.
+Because microneedling involves very short needles that penetrate only the very superficial layers of skin, recovery time is short.
 Your skin will be red for about 24 hours after the procedure, but this redness will quickly fade in a day or two, after which time, you will be able to wear makeup and resume your normal skincare routine.

 Microneedling may also be used to improve the delivery of topical treatments, including PRP.
 The micro-channels created in the skin allow topical treatments to more deeply penetrate the skin, making the treatment ultimately more effective.